sourcegear/rust-vs-extension/getting_started.md

 The current version of SourceGear Rust expects the Rust development tools to be installed separately.
-These tools include the Rust compiler and its package manager and various other things to support development with Rust.
+These tools include the Rust compiler and its package manager (Cargo) and various other things to support development with Rust.

 The standard tool for managing a Rust installation is called `rustup`: